dimitri-nicolo/calico/master/reference/public-cloud/azure.md

   [Configuring {{site.nodecontainer}}](../node/configuration) and [Azure user-defined routes](#azure-user-defined-routes) for more information.
 If you're on Kubernetes, refer to [Installing {{site.prodname}} for policy (advanced)](../../getting-started/kubernetes/installation/other) for a sample manifest.

-- **flannel** (Kubernetes only): Refer to [Installing {{site.prodname}} for policy and flannel for networking](../../getting-started/kubernetes/installation/flannel) for specific instructions and a manifest.
-This option does use overlays.

 - **Azure CNI IPAM plug-in**: Configure {{site.prodname}} to use the [Azure CNI plug-in](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md) instead of the {{site.prodname}} CNI plug-in.